ajith-ab/react-native-file-share-intent/ios/README.md

 <img src ="https://github.com/ajith-ab/react-native-file-share-intent/blob/master/assets/ios_step_05.png" />
 </p>

 - Now we need to tell the share extension that we want to read new header files.
-Click on project name (in my case `Sample1`), then click on your extension name (in my case `MyShareEx`).
+Click on project name (in my case `Example`), then click on your extension name (in my case `Share Intent`).
 After that click on Build Settings and search for `Header Search Paths`

 <p align="center">
 <img src ="https://github.com/ajith-ab/react-native-file-share-intent/blob/master/assets/ios_step_06.png" />